 Universities post their audition requirements.
 Read them.
 It will tell you:

-- If the material must be memorized
+- Whether or not the material must be memorized

 - If they require scales and how they want them demonstrated